skollmor/repertoireDating/README.md

 *Kollmorgen, S., Hahnloser, R.H.R. & Mante, V. Nearest neighbours reveal fast and slow components of motor learning.
 Nature 577, 526–530 (2020). https://doi.org/10.1038/s41586-019-1892-x*.

 ### How to Use
-Checkout (or copy) the repertoireDating-repository to your local machine.
+Checkout (or copy) the repertoireDating-repository.
 In Matlab, run the script repertoireDatingExamples.m located in the main repertoireDating-folder:

 ```
 repertoireDatingExamples;